Hunnter7/Hunnter7/README.md

 - 👋 Hi, I’m @Hunnter7
 - 👀 I am interested in web development and interface design
-- 🌱 I’m currently learning Electronic Cybernetic Engineering
+- 🌱 I’m Electronic Cybernetic Engineering
 - 💞️ I am interested in projects that are challenging and drive my professional career
 - 📫 How to reach me arnoldo.trujillo@est.ulsa.edu.ni